Benefits

 You must have worked at full capacity for a period of 26 weeks before you requalify for sickness benefit.

-You must apply for AAP for NAV to consider if you qualify.
+You must apply for AAP for Nav to consider if you qualify.
 You can be granted AAP from the date of application, but not sooner.

 You may apply to receive AAP for a limited period at the same time as you are establishing your own business.
 You can receive AAP for up to 6 months while you are in a development phase and/or 3 months while you are in a start-up phase.